eggboy/aca-java-ai-workshop/02-deploy-helloworld/README.md

 curl https://start.spring.io/starter.tgz -d dependencies=web,actuator,azure-support -d bootVersion=3.2.11 -d name=helloworld -d type=maven-project | tar -xzvf -
 ```

-> We force the Spring Boot version to be 3.2.11, and keep default settings that use the `com.example.demo` package.
+> In the lab, we fix the Spring Boot version to be 3.2.11, and keep the default settings using the `com.example.demo`
+> package

 In the `src/main/java/com/example/demo` directory, create a
-new file called `HelloController.java` next to `DemoApplication.java` file with
+new file named `HelloController.java` in the same package as `DemoApplication.java` file with
 the following content:

 ```java